Staying Comfortably Home thanks to Bath Housing Authority

 Debora

 But it’s been a great idea and a great success for Bath.
 Since 2015, using its own staff, the program has made modifications for 125 homeowners.
-To be eligible, you have to own your own home in Sagadahoc County, be over the age of 60 or disabled, and have an annual income below $39,500 for one person or $45,150 for two people.
+To be eligible, you have to own your own home within a 15-mile radius of Bath, be over the age of 60 or disabled, and have an annual income below $39,500 for one person or $45,150 for two people.

 Modifications for Peesh & Paul